madewithmu/madewithmu.github.io/_posts/2018-07-04-blinky-buzzy-4th-july.markdown

 blinks different messages in Morse code.
 You can configure the LED colour as well as toggle the buzzer (so the board "bloops" Morse code too).

-He explains, "I love the idea that I could use Python to program a microcontroller" and explains the origin of the project as follows:
+He says, "I love the idea that I could use Python to program a microcontroller" and explains the origin of the project as follows:

 > I was at the San Mateo Maker Faire this year (I was at the first one, and